chrisengelsma/notionaldocuments/README.md

 In discussion, we state information, as well as comment on and justify ourselves against, the sentences of others.
 We also ask questions.
 These interactions prompt others and make them aware of how we feel about common information, and why.

-In notional documents, punctuation marks [ .  !  ? : ] serve like logical operators and provide these cues.
+In notional documents, punctuation marks [ .  !  ? : ] serve like logical operators, providing these cues.
 They tell the software how to update common information - the document.

 #### Paragraph / Idea Ownership